elastic/kibana/src/core/MIGRATION.md

   // plugins shim
   const pluginsSetup = {
     ...server.newPlatform.setup.plugins,
+    __legacy: {
       foo: server.plugins.foo
+    }
   };
 }
 ```

-As the plugins you depend on are migrated to the new platform, their contract will be exposed through `server.newPlatform`, so the legacy override should be removed.
-Like in core, plugins should take care to preserve their existing APIs to make this step as seamless as possible.
+As the plugins you depend on are migrated to the new platform, their contract
+will be exposed through `server.newPlatform`, so the `__legacy` dependencies
+should be removed.
+Like in core, plugins should take care to preserve their
+existing APIs to make this step as seamless as possible.

 It is much easier to reliably make breaking changes to plugin APIs in the new platform than it is in the legacy world, so if you're planning a big change, consider doing it after your dependent plugins have migrated rather than as part of your own migration.